hujhax/austin-improv-wiki/Shows/' ' or Bust!.md

 It was one of the [[Merlin Works Graduation Shows]].

 ## History
-The show ran as part of *[[Shows/The Saturday Night Special]]* in October 2010, starting on 10/9/10 and continuing through to 10/30/10.
+The show ran as part of *[[Shows/The Saturday Night Special|The Saturday Night Special]]* in October 2010, starting on 10/9/10 and continuing through to 10/30/10.

 ## More Information
 * [Show announcement](http://forum.austinimprov.com/viewtopic.php?t=11189&p=98103) on [[The Austin Improv Forums]].